ranbureand/sitefolio/_posts/2021-10-17-the-flow-of-time-in-dio-s-world-part-7.markdown

 But what happens when we reach page 138?
 The number of panels/actions per page drop drastically: from an average of 3,25 panels/actions per page on pages 126–137, we get to an average of 1,00 on pages 138–141, to get back again to a higher average of 4,50 on pages 142–143.

-What happened on pages 138–141?
+What is the deal with pages 138–141?

 <div class="figures">
   {% include image.html